efeelize/eng/bec/writing_notes.md

 - I recommend to.../It was concluded that...
 - The following are the recommendations...
 - With the reference to the advantage stated above,the following recommendations can be made...
+- talking into account of all these factors,we may reach the conclusion that...
+- all reliable evidences point to one saying,that is...
+- for the reasons that...,I think that...
+- while it is true that...,I think that...
+- given the factors I have just outlined,I can only say that...
+- this is not to say that...,but in terms of...,it is...
+- therefore,it is easy to draw the conclusion that...,
+- recognizing the fact that...should drive us to conclude that...
+- to put all into a nutshell/'nʌtʃel/[概括],I...

 # 5.essential phrase
 ## 5.1 变化程度修饰